 Individuals can work together to make something even better.

-Invest in yourself continuously improvement.
+Invest in yourself continuously improving.
 Don’t work yourself to death.

 Physical – Exercise and body nourishment.